Skip to main content

 • The lighter cells indicate a lower score.

-From this tracker view shown in the image below, we can see at first glance that the students with the lighter cells have scored the lowest for the Mock.
+Below, you'll see at first glance that the students with the lighter shaded marks have scored the lowest for the mock.
 Therefore, they could use some support in order to improve their grades.

 Did this answer your question?